Skip to Content

 • Introducing bamboo into the landscape can be seen as a long-term commitment.
 Once the bamboo has a hold on its habitat, it is challenging to eradicate it.
 Digging up bamboo is a lengthy, tedious process and does not guarantee the destruction of the invader.

-Extreme measures include spraying harmful herbicides containing imazapyr or comparable chemical treatments, which further impact the ecosystem’s health.
+Extreme measures include spraying harmful herbicides containing imazapyr or comparable chemical treatments, further impacting the ecosystem’s health.
 Utilizing distilled white vinegar to kill new growth has shown moderate success.

 Can Bamboo Make You Sick?